Parents know best, or do they? In today’s Asia, the dilemmas of overparenting

 “Instead of teaching them shortcuts, why don’t we prepare more options for them, so they can switch between Plan A, B, C or even D. We are their parents, and that should be our duty,” she told him.

-“Even if you drag your daughters to these shortcuts, how would they know they’re the right ones?”
+“Even if you drag your daughters to these shortcuts, how would they know these are the right ones for them?”

-To Eun-ji, it is clear that going to university will give her more options to pursue her dream.
+To Eun-ji, it is clear that going to university would give her more options to pursue her dream.

 But it was only after a row with Yeon-ji about recalling her during a rare night off, coupled with his wife collapsing from exhaustion at work, that Song realised things needed to change, starting with hiring more manpower.